FORT CARSON WOOD COLLECTION PROGRAM

 - ½ Cord Permit is valid for 7 days from date of purchase

-- One cord of wood or less (with a maximum of two cords) - $15.00 a cord
+- One cord of wood or less (you have to purchase another cord, after your current permit expires, if you want two total) - $15.00 a cord

-- One or Two Cord Permits are valid for 14 days from the date of purchase
+- One cord permits are valid for 14 days (per cord) from the date of purchase

 - Three cords of wood or less - $40.00

 - Three Cord Permit is valid for 30 days from the date of purchase